Get to know me

 Hi.
 My name is Teri Slade and I love to teach.

 I enjoy a busy schedule of teaching Body Mapping, conducting research at the Faculty of Rehabilitation Medicine at University of Alberta, and much more.
-My work in research is informed by the intense rigour of researchers here at UofA, as well as the time I spent learning from and working for Gilles Comeau and Donald Russell at the Piano Pedagogy Research Laboratory at University of Ottawa.
-When I'm not teaching, working, or making lesson plans, you can find me dancing Argentine Tango, playing piano in various places, singing with TIME Association or simply reading books about pedagogy and/or somatics with a good cup of tea.
+My work in research is informed by the intense rigour of researchers here at UofA, as well as the time I spent learning from and working with Gilles Comeau and Donald Russell at the Piano Pedagogy Research Laboratory at University of Ottawa.
+When I'm not teaching, working, or making lesson plans, you can find me dancing Argentine Tango, playing piano, singing in choirs or simply reading books about pedagogy and/or somatics with a good cup of tea.

-Like many Andover Educators, I discovered Body Mapping because I was injured.
+Like many musicians' health professionals, I discovered this work because I was injured.
 During my second year of Undergraduate studies in Piano at Memorial University, a severe case of bi-lateral tendonitis forced me to stop playing piano.
 During the four-year battle with pain that followed, I began my study of Body Mapping with the incredible Andover Educator, Jennifer Johnson.
-Body Mapping saved my music career.
-Without the guidance of Jennifer Johnson, Lisa Marsh and many other somatic instructors, I would not be playing piano today (and playing more freely than I ever did before!)
-These circumstances led me to become a licensed Andover Educator and I now have the privilege of helping other musicians prevent injury and promote facility through the work of Body Mapping.
+These circumstances led me to become a licensed Body Mapping Educator and pursue research in rehabilitation medicine.
+I now have the privilege of helping other musicians prevent injury and promote facility through the work of Body Mapping.

 I enjoy a busy schedule of teaching Body Mapping, conducting research at the Faculty of Rehabilitation Medicine at University of Alberta, and much more.
-My work in research is informed by the intense rigour of researchers here at UofA, as well as the time I spent learning from and working for Gilles Comeau and Donald Russell at the Piano Pedagogy Research Laboratory at University of Ottawa.
-When I'm not teaching, working, or making lesson plans, you can find me dancing Argentine Tango, playing piano in various places, singing with TIME Association or simply reading books about pedagogy and/or somatics with a good cup of tea.
+My work in research is informed by the intense rigour of researchers here at UofA, as well as the time I spent learning from and working with Gilles Comeau and Donald Russell at the Piano Pedagogy Research Laboratory at University of Ottawa.
+When I'm not teaching, working, or making lesson plans, you can find me dancing Argentine Tango, playing piano, singing in choirs or simply reading books about pedagogy and/or somatics with a good cup of tea.

-Like many Andover Educators, I discovered Body Mapping because I was injured.
+Like many musicians' health professionals, I discovered this work because I was injured.
 During my second year of Undergraduate studies in Piano at Memorial University, a severe case of bi-lateral tendonitis forced me to stop playing piano.
 During the four-year battle with pain that followed, I began my study of Body Mapping with the incredible Andover Educator, Jennifer Johnson.
-Body Mapping saved my music career.
-Without the guidance of Jennifer Johnson, Lisa Marsh and many other somatic instructors, I would not be playing piano today (and playing more freely than I ever did before!)
-These circumstances led me to become a licensed Andover Educator and I now have the privilege of helping other musicians prevent injury and promote facility through the work of Body Mapping.
+These circumstances led me to become a licensed Body Mapping Educator and pursue research in rehabilitation medicine.
+I now have the privilege of helping other musicians prevent injury and promote facility through the work of Body Mapping.